 Ejection Seat Testing

-An intrepid employee, Bernard Lynch, attempted the first static ejection on 24th January 1945.
+An intrepid employee, Bernard Lynch, attempted the first static ejection up a specially built tower on 24th January 1945.
 He then conducted the first mid-flight test ejection on 24th July 1946.
 He ejected himself from the rear cockpit of a specially modified Meteor 3 at 320 mph, 8000 ft in the air.
-Bernard Lynch made a perfect landing and subsequently made a further 30 ejections.
+Bernard Lynch made a perfect landing and subsequently made a further 16 test ejections.

 The first live, non-test ejection took place on 30th May 1949 by Jo Lancaster.
 Jo was flying an Armstrong Whitworth AW52 aircraft and was forced to eject using a pre-Mk1 ejection seat over Southam, Warwickshire.